wp-plugins/rs-head-cleaner/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.3.9 =
+= 1.4 =
-* Added gzip compression and far future Expires headers, moved the plugin's cache folder, changed the naming system to utilize a faster method, and fixed a bug on login pages.
+* Added minimum required PHP version of 5.3 as we no longer support PHP 5.2, modified the uninstall function to clean up files in old location, and fixed a bug in writing the cache files.
 Please see Changelog for details.